Jim Edgar Panther Creek State Fish and Wildlife Area: Today

-JEPC open space
+Open space

 Some primary target species for which JEPC open space are managed are mourning doves, pheasants, quail, snipe, woodcock, and rabbit.
 Rotating areas of grass, sunflower seeds, and wheat are managed to feed and encourage these populations, all of which can be hunted with an Illinois license.

 Several small natural ponds and artificial lakes exist on the JEPC property, and are stocked with largemouth bass, channel catfish and typical Illinois farm-pond panfish such as bluegill, the Illinois state fish, and green sunfish.
 In addition to these fish, Prairie Lake is also stocked with muskellunge.

 175 acre within JEPC have been set aside as the Cox Creek Hill Prairie State Natural Area, a collection of upland hill prairie remnants scattered throughout the JEPC.
 87 separate species of birds have been logged on the Cox Creek Hill Prairie parcels.

 In 2004, the Jim Edgar Panther Creek State Fish and Wildlife Area was designated as an Important Bird Area of Illinois.

-JEPC woodland
+Woodland

 The Jim Edgar Panther Creek site's woodland is managed for white-tailed deer and wild turkey.
 Furbearing animals, such as coyotes, raccoon, opossum, red fox, gray fox, and striped skunk, also live in the woodlands and adjacent open areas.
 Illinois hunting licenses also provide access to these species.